yAn2049/Aliasly-Password-Manager/README.md

 # Aliasly
-Aliasly is a password manager
+Aliasly is an account manager for companies